ARTCRAFTS/artcraftvis.github.io/_posts/2021-09-05-Introduction-Django.md.md

 ![image](https://user-images.githubusercontent.com/89842187/132133843-51b5d2f8-1841-4b4a-a044-dd95a486814e.png)

-As seen here, it uses base.html as its basis and allows us to input any simple or slightly HTML-marked text in-between { extends 'base.html'%} and {% endblock %}.
+As seen here, it uses base.html as its basis and allows us to input any simple or slightly HTML-marked text in-between { extends 'base.html'%} and {endblock}.
 Try changing Hello World to some other text and now we are ready to make it work!

 Remember what file is responsible for storing functions? views.py!